openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    non-nullish result
    expression evaluation

-An *objectReference* refers to class or interface in the first two cases and thus allows handling static members.
+The *objectReference* refers to class or interface in the first two cases, and thus allows handling static members.
 The last case refers to an instance variable of class or interface type, unless the expression within *potentiallyNullishExpression* is evaluated to ``undefined``.

-An *arguments* refers to a list of arguments of a call.
+The *arguments* refers to a list of arguments of a call.
 The last argument can be prefixed by the spread operator '``...``'.

 .. index::